-This part of town is where there is the most incredible graffiti art.
+This part of town, known as Comuna 13, is where there is the most incredible graffiti art.
 From murals that outline political problems to just simply crazy art work, it was definitely well worth checking out.
 I did a tour to this area and I believe it is the best way as then I could learn about the artists themselves and the meaning behind the murals painted.
 The area is also very charming however it wasn’t always the case as Comuna 13 was once the most dangerous part of Medellín!
 Today, it is rather safe however, I would not recommend going alone or at night.

 4. Take advantage of the Free Walking Tour

 This is the number one thing to do in Medellín for anyone who has a limited amount of time.
 The tour with Real City Tours is really that good!
 Usually, I am not much of a “walking tour guy” however, I really enjoyed this particular one.
 From past to present, I learned so much about the people of Medellín and their history.
 Just make sure you go with Real City Tours as they are the number one in town!
 Booking this tour is essential so make sure to plan ahead.

 Where?
 The Real City Tours Office is located at Cra.
 51 #41-76, Medellín, Antioquia, Colombia.

 5. Spend a day or two in Guatape